-On behalf of Fr Abbot, Fr Prior, & our Community I would like to wish you all a very Happy Christmas season.
+On behalf of Fr Abbot, Fr Prior, & our Community, I would like to wish you all a very Happy Christmas season.
 It has been a time when our Parish could be seen & experienced at its best.
-On Christmas Eve we enjoyed a Crib Service with our youngest parishioners & their families, as they began our celebrations round the Manger.
-Attendances at our three Christmas Masses matched last year’s impressive numbers; Christmas Eve 6pm (170); 8.30pm (120) & Christmas Day (78).
-We welcomed many who returned from away to spend the family Christmas, as well as a significant number of those who will always belong to us but, for all sorts of reasons only join us for Christmas.
-They made our Christmas special for us by their presence & full participation.
-On your behalf I would like to thank all those who helped us over Christmas in all sorts of service & ministry, to ensure the Church looked at its very best, & that out liturgies were celebrated with reverence & joy.
-We are indeed blessed to have such an active Parish community.
+On Christmas Eve, we enjoyed a Crib Service with our youngest parishioners, including Louis William Slingsby 10days old, & their parents & grandparents; 54 came.
+Attendances at our three Christmas Masses exceeded last year’s impressive numbers; Christmas Eve 6pm ; 830pm & Christmas Day [ 85].
+413 at our four Christmas Services.
+We welcomed many who returned from away to spend Christmas with family, as well as a significant number who will always belong to us but, for all sorts of reasons, only join us for Christmas.
+They made our Christmas special by their presence & full participation.
+Our flock will always value the Herdwick as well as the Swaledale.
+It is always heartening to bump into someone close by or further afield, who says with a smile “Fr Bede, I am one of your Herdwicks!” proud to be so & keen to be recognised & appreciated as such.
+There is no such thing as a “lapsed Catholic” & please, when someone seeks to explain their distant situation, remind them “once a Catholic always a Catholic”, always part of our holy family on our shared journey towards the manger & the kingdom.
+On your behalf I would like to thank all those Swaledales who helped us over Christmas in all sorts of service & ministry, ensuring the Church looked at its very best, & that the liturgies were celebrated with reverence & joy.
+We are indeed blessed to have such an active Parish Community.